awangdev/leet-code/TagReviewPage.md

 ---

-**22. [Serilization and Deserialization Of Binary Tree.java](https://github.com/awangdev/LintCode/blob/master/Java/Serilization%20and%20Deserialization%20Of%20Binary%20Tree.java)**      Level: Hard      Tags: [BFS, DFS, Design, Tree]
+**22. [Serilization and Deserialization Of Binary Tree.java](https://github.com/awangdev/LintCode/blob/master/Java/Serilization%20and%20Deserialization%20Of%20Binary%20Tree.java)**      Level: Hard      Tags: [BFS, DFS, Design, Divide and Conquer, Tree]

+#### DFS, Divide and Conquer
+##### Serilize
+- Divide and conquer: Pre-order traversal to link all nodes together
+- build the string data: use '#' to represent null child.
+- the preorder string, can be parsed apart by `split(',')`

+##### Deserialize
+- Use a list (here we use `Deque` for the ease of get/remove in 1 function: remove())
+- to take all parts of the parsed sring data: dfs on the Deque
+- first node from the list is always the head
+- '#' will be a null child: this should break dfs
+- Deque is a global variable, so dfs(right child) will happen after dfs(left child) completes

-#### DFS, Recursive
+#### DFS, Recursive [previous note]
 - serilize: divide and conquer, pre-order traversal
 - deserialize: 稍微复杂, 用dfs. 每次要truncate input string:
 - 一直dfs找left child, 接着right child until leaf is found.